kkrick-sdsu/csu-tide.github.io/docs/batch-jobs/container-images.md

 ## Creating Custom Container Images
 If you find that the software you need is not already in an available container image, then you can create a custom container image.
-For more on this topic, check out our [container creation]() section.
+For more on this topic, check out our [Container Creation](/container-creation) section.